 Since April 2022, AIG and Corebridge insurance company subsidiaries have entered into separate investment management agreements with BlackRock, Inc. and its investment advisory affiliates (BlackRock).
 Substantially all investment management agreements contemplated for AIG insurance company subsidiaries have been executed.
 A small number of insurance companies remain under discussion and expect to be resolved in 2024.
-As of March 31, 2024, BlackRock manages \$133 billion of our investment portfolio, consisting of liquid fixed income and certain private placement assets, including \$75 billion of Corebridge assets.
+As of March 31, 2024 June 30, 2024, BlackRock manages \$133 \$57 billion of our investment portfolio, consisting of liquid fixed income and certain private placement assets, including \$75 billion of Corebridge assets.
 In addition, liquid fixed income assets associated with the Fortitude Re funds withheld asset portfolio were separately transferred to BlackRock for management in 2022.

-INVESTMENT HIGHLIGHTS IN THE THREE MONTHS ENDED MARCH 31, 2024
+INVESTMENT HIGHLIGHTS IN THE THREE SIX MONTHS ENDED MARCH 31, JUNE 30, 2024

 - Blended investment yields on new investments are higher than blended rates on investments that were sold, matured or called during this period.
 We continued to make investments in structured securities and other fixed maturity securities with attractive risk-adjusted return characteristics to improve yields and increase net investment income. - The higher interest rate environment has contributed to higher income in the base portfolio for the three months ended March 31, 2024 compared to the same period in the prior year.
-Total Net investment income increased for the three months ended March 31, 2024 compared to the same period in the prior year, primarily due to higher returns in our fixed maturity securities, mortgage and other loans, short-term investments and hedge fund portfolios, partially offset by lower income in our private equity portfolio.
+Total Net investment income increased for the three six months ended March 31, 2024 June 30, 2024 compared to the same period in the prior year, primarily due to our equity investment in Corebridge, higher returns in our income of available for sale fixed maturity securities, mortgage and other loans, short-term investments and hedge fund portfolios, partially offset by lower income in returns on our private equity portfolio, alternative investments.